Cloud 9: Doing Business on a Private Cloud

 Upgrading a business to cloud services is a simple task.
 Either the business can utilize commercial cloud services or buy a server for the business.
 The issue with personal cloud servers is a business will eventually pay for unutilized storage space, resulting in lost profitability.
 The smart, cost-efficient option is to choose a company that offers cloud hosting services.

-When a business considers updating to cloud-based services, owners must think of the benefits, especially considering they outweigh the negatives.
+When one talk about Business on a Private Cloud services, owners must think of the benefits, especially considering they outweigh the negatives.
 The right service includes on-demand self service that allows businesses access to the network without human interaction, access via various forms of media such as smartphones, tablets and laptops, measured service, resource pooling and rapid elasticity.

 Looking at the trend in the business world and technology, additional benefits of cloud-based services include reduced layoffs after conversion to cloud services, multiple access points, increased savings for the business, improved financial performance, improved productivity and improved security.